 What is VAT?

-Value Added Tax (VAT) is one of the most prominent words that orbits the world of business.
-You often hear comments mentioned such as, ‘is that plus vat?’ ‘that’s zero rated vat,’ ‘have you filed your VAT Return?’
+Value Added Tax (VAT) is one of the most prominent words that orbit the world of business.
+You often hear comments mentioned such as, ‘is that plus VAT?’ ‘that’s zero-rated VAT,’ ‘have you filed your VAT Return?’

 But What is it?

 VAT is a form of tax that forms an additional levy on top of the goods and services that businesses normally charge.
 It has been a fixture of UK commerce since 1973 when the UK joined the European Economic Community and replaced the purchase tax that existed at the time.

 Under the most common “standard scheme” form, a business will charge VAT on top of their sales of goods and services.
 This extra charge collected on behalf of the Government is then paid over to HM Revenue and Customs (HMRC).

 Unfortunately, the vast majority of businesses do not just make sales and throughout their business lives, will also incur costs that will have VAT on them.
 Therefore, businesses are able to offset what they have collected in VAT on their sales against what they have incurred on their costs.